Shrug-Time/Shrug/README.md

 [2025-03-18] Updated profile page to use standardized field detection and extraction
 REASON: To ensure consistent handling of different user identifier types and provide a smoother user experience

+[2025-03-28] **Added Checkpoint Decision Points to User Content Organization Plan**:
+Checkpoints will be added to verify the implementation direction with product owners at critical decision points.
+- REASON: Ensure alignment with product vision throughout the development process.

+[2025-03-29] **Prioritized Implementation Issues Over New Features**:
+Critical implementation issues in the current codebase must be addressed before adding new features.
+- REASON: Foundational problems need to be fixed to ensure a stable platform for future features.

+[2025-03-30] **Established Database Security as Top Priority**:
+Implementation of comprehensive Firestore security rules has been made the highest priority task.
+- REASON: Proper security rules are essential for data integrity, user privacy, and prevent potential data corruption or unauthorized access as the application scales.

+# IMPLEMENTATION STATUS AND PRIORITIES

+## Current Issues

+⚠️ **IMPLEMENTATION ISSUES DETECTED**: The current implementation has significant issues that need to be addressed.
+While the standardization plan has made progress, there are fundamental problems with the implementation that require focused attention.

+Detailed analysis of these issues will be conducted separately, but the following areas require immediate attention:
+- Core functionality implementation issues
+- Data consistency problems
+- Performance bottlenecks
+- Structural code organization
+- Database security vulnerabilities

+## Priority Order

+To ensure the project progresses effectively, the following priority order should be strictly followed:

+1. **Implement Database Security Rules** - Establish comprehensive Firestore security rules to protect data integrity and user privacy
+2. **Fix Implementation Issues** - Address core functionality bugs and implementation problems
+3. **Complete Legacy Field Removal** - Clean up the codebase by removing dual-field approach
+4. **Implement Scalability Improvements** - Add denormalized data structure to improve performance
+5. **Add User Content Organization** - Enable folder-based content organization for users

+## Implementation Approach

+For each priority area:
+1. Start with a comprehensive audit
+2. Document findings using the established templates
+3. Create a detailed plan with clear decision points
+4. Execute in small, testable increments
+5. Validate against clear completion criteria

+## Timeline Adjustments

+Due to the implementation issues, the previously estimated timelines may need adjustment.
+As we assess the extent of the problems, we should:
+1. Be realistic about required fixes
+2. Focus on quality over speed
+3. Build proper test coverage alongside fixes
+4. Document lessons learned to prevent similar issues

+### v1.6 (Current)
+- Implemented comprehensive test suite for user identification functionality
+- Added tests to verify component helper functions and field standardization
+- Ensured all user identification utilities work with both legacy and standardized fields
+- Added test coverage for the integration between various parts of the standardization system
+- Added unit tests for post creation and standardization to verify correct field handling
+- Completed implementation of totem functionality tests for verifying like/unlike system
+- Successfully resolved TypeScript compatibility issues in the test suite
+- Added proper type safety with null checks and guards to prevent runtime errors
+- Developed plan for scalable data structure to eliminate index errors and improve performance

 # ISSUE TRACKER
 [UNRESOLVED] Firestore index errors on profile page